Go West Transit: Service

 Go West Transit operates fare-free buses on a pulse system with buses departing the city center bus transfer center at 10 and 40 past the hour.
 Hours of operation for regular routes are Monday through Friday from 6:58 A.M. to 6:10 P.M. and on Saturday from 11:10 A.M. to 5:10 P.M.
 Specific evening and weekend service is provided while WIU is in session, as well as dedicated routes from campus to Amtrak services at Macomb station.

 Fares of $0.50 were in place from 2007-2009, excepting children, WIU students, those with disabilities and seniors.
 After fares were eliminated, ridership increased more than 200%.

 City Center Transfer Center

 The City Center Transfer Center serves as the primary transfer hub for Go West Transit.
 It is located on North Randolph Street, across from the Amtrak station and opened on December 2, 2011.
 The facility cost around $600,000 and provides parking for Amtrak, as well as a covered waiting area with benches and heating for riders.
 Previously, bus transfers occurred in the parking lot of a nearby Family Video store and earlier at Spoon River College on Johnson Street.

-Fixed Route Ridership
+Fixed route ridership

 The ridership statistics shown here are of fixed route services only and do not include demand response.